pdlfs/deltafs-vpic-preload/tools/README.md

 This will launch 2 MPI processes (`-np 2`), with 16 particles per process per timestep dump (`-c 16`).
 There are 2 dumps (`-d 2`) in total.
 Each dump goes through 5 timesteps (`-s 5`).
 Each particle is 48 bytes, consisting of an 8-byte particle ID and 40-byte particle data (`-b 40`).
 Paticle IDs are used as particle filenames during particle I/O.

+## DeltaFS w/ Everything Bypassed

-## Sample configuration for a VPIC I/O run with DeltaFS but bypassing all data processing including data writing
+**Sample configuration for a VPIC I/O run with DeltaFS but bypassing all data processing including data writing:**

 ```bash
 mpirun -np 2 \